tahaafzal5/zero2prod/Notes.md

 * We want to build up the skeleton of the endpoint - we need to register the handler against the path in src/startup.rs and reject incoming requests without the required query parameter, `subscription_token`.

 #### Red Test
-* We will add a new module for tests relating to the confirmaiton callback.
+* We will add a new module for tests relating to the confirmation callback.

 #### Green Test
 * We want to make sure that there is a `subscription_token` query parameter: we can use `actix-web`'s extractor: `Query`.